 Getting a Diagnosis

-If your child’s joint pain doesn’t get better or she can no longer move the joint through its full range of motion, you should make an appointment with her doctor.
+If your child’s joint pain doesn’t get better or they can no longer move the joint through its full range of motion, you should make an appointment with their doctor.

-Before you see your child’s doctor, make a note of her symptoms, when they started, and whether they could be related to an injury.
+Before you see your child’s doctor, make a note of their symptoms, when they started, and whether they could be related to an injury.

-The goal of treatment is to ease pain and get your child back to using her joint normally.
+The goal of treatment is to ease pain and get your child back to using their joint normally.

 For most kids and young teens with osteochondritis dissecans, the bone can heal on its own with rest and by protecting the joint.
 This might mean your child has to wear a splint, cast, or brace or use crutches for a few weeks.